Summer Bird Feeding

 Not a common sight but it does happen and usually in cardinals and blue jays.
 The debate is whether this is an unusual molt versus feather mites.
 In either case a healthy available food source will help this bird replace the lost feathers.
 Note the cardinals ear.
 How cool is that!

-Customer picture taken July 05, 2023 in Toronto by M Bell.
+Customer picture by M Bell.